1984 United States presidential election in Hawaii

 Reagan won the election in Hawaii with a decisive 11-point win.
 The election results in Hawaii are reflective of a nationwide reconsolidation of the base for the Republican Party which took place through the 1980s; called by Reagan the "second American Revolution."
 This was most evident during the 1984 presidential election.
 No Republican candidate has received as strong of support in the American Pacific states at large, as Reagan did.
-This is also the most recent election cycle where Hawaii sent Republican electors to the Electoral College.
+Hawaii was one of five states Reagan lost in 1980 but won in 1984; the others were Georgia, West Virginia, Maryland and Rhode Island.